• Skip to primary navigation

 The only seasoning needed for this recipe is a little salt.
 Fresh or dry herbs, like oregano and basil, are not needed--bolognese has so much flavor already!

-Make the soffritto: Cut the carrots, celery, and onion into medium-sized pieces (don't worry about being precise).
-Then, place them in a large food processor.
-If they don't all fit, you may need to work in batches.
+Make the soffritto: Place carrots, celery and onion in a large food processor.
 Pulse the veggies in the food processor until finely chopped.
 Set aside.

-Cook the ground beef: Add the ground beef to the pot with the pancetta and veggies.
+Cook the ground beef: Add the ground beef.
 Let it cook until browned.
 This can take a while--about 10 to 20 minutes.
 Let it completely brown, as this is where a lot of the flavor will come from.

 Add wine and tomatoes: Next, add the white wine and scrape the bottom of the pot to lift off any brown bits.
 This will help build flavor.
 Then, add the jars of crushed strained tomatoes.
-Give everything a big stir.
-Let the sauce come to a boil, and then turn the heat down to the lowest setting.
+Let it come to a boil then bring heat down to low so it gently simmers.

 Let the sauce cook down: Partially cover the pot with a lid and let the sauce cook down for about 3 hours.
 If the sauce dried up too much while cooking, add a few ladles of unsalted vegetable broth.